Jordan I of Capua

 In 1085, on Robert's death, Jordan supported Bohemond, the elder son, over Roger Borsa, the eldest by Sikelgaita, who was his own sister-in-law, he having married Gaitelgrima, another daughter of Prince Guaimar IV of Salerno.
 For the next three years, Bohemond held Apulia with the assistance of well-trained Capuan armies.
 In that same year, the pope died and the antipope Clement III continued to claim the papacy.
 In hopes of curbing the influence of Clement and united his interests with those of the papacy once again, he pressured the College of Cardinals to elect Desiderius of Montecassino as successor Gregory.
 At the same time, Roger Borsa freed the captured imperial prefect of Rome in opposition to the pretensions of Jordan and the Papal Curia, which had refused confirmation of Roger's archiepiscopal candidate for Salerno.
 The move backfired and Desiderius, under pressure from Jordan to accept, was elected pope as Victor III.
 With the aid of armies from Jordan and the Countess Matilda of Tuscany, Victor took the Vatican Hill from Clement on 1 July 1086.
 The pope remained lukewarm to his new job until Jordan suggested that only through decisive action could the good fortune of his beloved abbey of Montecassino be sustained.
 This led to an important synod at Benevento (1087), where Clement was excommunicated, lay investiture outlawed, and war with the Saracens of Africa declared.

 The remainder of Jordan's career was not notable and he died in November 1090 or 1091 in Piperna (near Terracina) and was buried in the monastery he had long supported, Montecassino, leaving a young son named Richard who succeeded him.

-His other sons, Robert and Jordan, would also succeed to the Capuan throne some day, and he left one daughter, whose name is unknown.
+Family

+Richard married Gaitelgrima, daughter of Prince Guaimar IV of Salerno and sister of Sikelgaita, wife of Duke Robert Guiscard.
+Together they had: